AarnoudHoekstraPrivate/chassis/README.md

   - Wheel counters are used

 Chassis example:
-https://www.pngwing.com/en/free-png-xoejj (not bought but just an illustration of the base)
+https://www.pngwing.com/en/free-png-xoejj (off the shelf product)

 The structure for the SD-CARD: